 “Our data centers power our family of apps and services for people around the world — ultimately making the world more open and connected,” said Peter Freed, Renewable Energy Manager at Facebook.
 “Just like our other data centers, the Papillion facility will be one of the cornerstones of our global infrastructure and will be built to be as sustainable and efficient as possible.
 It will be one of the most advanced and energy-efficient data centers in the world.

-Construction will begin on the site immediately and be completed in early 2020.
+Construction on the site will begin immediately and be completed in early 2020.

 “Partnerships like this, with the state, local communities and utilities like OPPD, cannot be overstated when it comes to economic impact for our region,” said Burke.
 “We’ve had a lot of success recently when it comes to economic development, and with the addition of Facebook to our region, we will continue to see significant investments and the benefits of these innovative partnerships.”